 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This decreases the extent of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also requires less natural gas to produce the same amount of heat when comparing one to other types of furnaces.
+A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This reduces the extent of energy wasted, enhances energy efficiency and lowers carbon-monoxide emissions.
+It also will take less natural gas to create the same volume of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace is dependent on the brand, model and other factors.
-Usually, a condensing furnace should last between 10-20 years with appropriate maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Usually, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, it may have a significantly shorter life span.

-A variable-speed furnace can more precisely alter its fan speed to better meet the heating needs of your home.
-It runs at a slower speed until it notices a drop in temperature and then ramps up to produce more heat.
-This [precise fan is significantly more efficient than traditional furnaces, as it only uses the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.
+Typically, condensing furnaces type of system is significantly more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy required to heat your home, resulting in more savings on your utility bill.

 A variable-speed furnace doesn’t operate all the time.
-Instead, it runs at different speeds based on the temperature in your home as well as the amount of energy it needs to sustain that temperature.
+Rather, it runs at different speeds according to the temperature in your Hodgenville home as well as the amount of energy it uses to reach that temperature.

-When sufficient energy is demanded to maintain your preferred temperature level, the furnace will increase to a higher speed to manage the higher demand.
+When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
 This allows for more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces